A silver ewer presented to Harry Garnett of Bradford FC in November, 1880 is being auctioned next month…

 Garnett appears to have played only a single game for Bradford FC in the 1880/81 season, as captain against York at Park Avenue in October, 1880 and this was his farewell appearance.
 According to The Leeds Mercury of 23 November, 1880 in that same month Garnett had spoken ‘on the subject of gate money, and contended that the tendency towards playing matches for the purpose of raising a large amount of gate money without any visible object would in time act prejudicially to the best interests of the game.
 He suggested that the surplus funds of a club at the close of a season be devoted to some charitable object, and thought that by doing so football would still continue to increase in popularity.’
 On this evidence it is clear that Garnett was not in favour of developments at Bradford FC.
 Whether he was aware of monies being paid to Bradford FC players is unclear (such as the reimbursement of expenses for those new recruits travelling to Apperley Bridge in 1879/80).

-There is more about Harry Garnett in Room at the Top.
+There is more about Harry Garnett in my book Room at the Top.

 Further details about the auction: http://www.thetelegraphandargus.co.uk/news/15352925.Piece_of_Bradford__39_s_sporting_history_to_go_under_hammer/